opensearch-project/sql/docs/user/dql/functions.rst

     | 2010-10-09 23:10:10                                     |
     +---------------------------------------------------------+

 When the datedate, or either of the two time zone fields are invalid format, then the result is null.
-In this example any datetime that is not <yyyy-MM-dd HH:mm:ss> will result in null.
+In this example any timestamp that is not <yyyy-MM-dd HH:mm:ss> will result in null.
 Example::

   os> SELECT CONVERT_TZ("test", "+01:00", "-10:00")